Learn about the practical applications, limitations and ethical considerations of using AI.

 - They perform better in subjects that are widely written about, and less well in niche or specialist areas.

-- They cannot currently provide accurate references – they might fabricate well-formatted but fictitious citations.
+- They don't always provide accurate references – they might generate well-formatted but fictitious citations.

 - They can perpetuate harmful stereotypes and biases and are skewed towards Western perspectives and people.